moj-analytical-services/DefCalc/README.md

 ### Key Files
 Within the DefCalc repository, the following are key files:
 * ui.R; _contains the code for producing the user interface of the app_
-* server.R; _contains the bulk of the code for the app.
-This includes generating all of the table(s), manipulating the data, download functionality etc. It is set out loosely by 'section' such that each tool has its own scope_
+* server.R; _contains the bulk of the code for the functions of the app_
-* www; _contains several pages used to generate the guidance displayed within the app for users_
 * renv.lock; _details all packages/dependencies required for the app to load_